vortec/libtree/docs/source/db_model.rst

 `libtree` aims to support billions of nodes while guaranteeing fast reads and fast writes.
 Well-known SQL solutions like Adjacency List or Nested Set have drawbacks which hinder performance in either direction.
-The best model to achieve high performance is called `Closure Table`, which is explained here.
+A very good model to achieve high performance is called `Closure Table`, which is explained here.